Editor’s Note: This post is part of our ongoing exploration of how design is responding to the COVID-19 pandemic.

 Phase 3: A Reimagined Future

-Finally, we’re considering how we can enhance the venue and ultimately improve the overall human experience of going to a sporting event.
+Finally, we’re considering how we can enhance sports venue design and ultimately improve the overall human experience of going to a sporting event.
 Consider the following 5 areas of focus for this phase:1.
 Touchless entry experiences will become the norm.

 Biometric technologies, including gesture activation, ocular-based technology interfaces, and facial recognition, are advancing.
 As these technologies improve, they will be more readily integrated into sports facility design.
 Visitors could potentially receive health or security screenings remotely, before they enter the venue.3.
 Forgo static signage for dynamic, changeable digital signage.